-- To receive, consider and adopt the Audited Balance Sheet as on March 31, 2010, Profit and Loss Account for the year ended on that date and the Reports of the Auditors' and the Directors' thereon. - To appoint a Director in place of Mr. Vikas Upendra Nayak, who retires by rotation and being eligible, offers himself for reappointment. - To appoint the Auditors to hold office from the conclusion of this meeting until conclusion of the next Annual General Meeting and to authorize Board to fix their remuneration.
+- To receive, consider and adopt the Audited Balance Sheet as on March 31, 2011, Profit and Loss Account for the year ended on that date and the Reports of the Auditors' and the Directors' thereon. - To appoint a Director in place of Mr. Dilip Krishnalal Thakar, who retires by rotation and being eligible, offers himself for re-appointment. - To appoint a Director in place of Mr. Dilip Jaswant Shah, who retires by rotation and being eligible, offers himself for re-appointment. - 4.
+To appoint the Auditors to hold office from the conclusion of this meeting until conclusion of the next Annual General Meeting and to authorize Board to fix their remuneration.

-"RESOLVED THAT M/s.
-V. A. PARIKH & ASSOCIATES, Chartered Accountants, Mumbai, having Membership no. 111155 being retiring Auditors of the Company, be and are hereby re-appointed as Auditors of the Company to hold the office from the conclusion of the ensuing Annual General Meeting until conclusion of the next Annual General Meeting, on such remuneration as may be determined by the Board of Directors in consultation with the Auditors, in addition to reimbursement of service tax and all out of pocket expenses in connection with the audit of the Accounts of the Company, which remuneration may be paid on progressive billing basis to be agreed between the Auditors and the Board of Directors."
+"RESOLVED THAT V. A. PARIKH & ASSOCIATES, Chartered Accountants, Mumbai, being retiring Auditors of the Company, be and are hereby re-appointed as Auditors of the Company to hold the office from the conclusion of the ensuing Annual General Meeting until conclusion of the next Annual General Meeting, on such remuneration as may be determined by the Board of Directors in consultation with the Auditors, in addition to reimbursement of service tax and all out of pocket expenses in connection with the audit of the Accounts of the Company, which remuneration may be paid on progressive billing basis to be agreed between the Auditors and the Board of Directors."